Axcel-Designs/REACT_tasks/taskSamples/react_task_07/README.md

-# KodeCamp React Task 07
+# React Task 07

-This is the seventh task for the KodeCamp React course.
+This is the seventh task for the React course.